 As I’ve written in the past, I initially struggled to answer this question.
-Quality dance training can positively impact student in so many ways: physically, of course, but also socially, emotionally, creatively, cognitively, and even spiritually.
+Quality dance training can positively impact students in so many ways: physically, of course, but also socially, emotionally, creatively, cognitively, and even spiritually.
 How could I choose just 5 skills from such a wide range of benefits?

 To explore the question in greater depth on the blog, I’m separating my answers out over a few posts, each looking at a different “category” of skill.
 This post is about the top 5 social-emotional skills I try to teach my dance students, with ideas for incorporating them into your classes as well.

 Today’s dance students seem to face an overwhelming number of social and emotional challenges.
 For the average student, these might include overexposure to social media, peer pressure, online and in-school bullying, intense academic stress, anxiety about getting into college, and fear of and/or actual violence in their schools.
 For students with special needs, those without good home and family situations, and those who live with financial instability, the challenges are even more pressing.
 The need to help out our dance students develop strong social and emotional skills feels greater than ever.

 Social and emotional learning (SEL) “enhances students’ capacity to integrate skills, attitudes, and behaviors to deal effectively and ethically with daily tasks and challenges.”
 Strong social and emotional skills positively impact students both in the studio and in their everyday lives, affecting areas such as self-awareness, self-management, social awareness, relationship skills, and responsible decision making.
 (These competencies are based on the Casel framework, learn more here.)